zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Worshiped by heart or worshiped by meaning
-Worshiped by the policy or by the doctrine policy or Worshiped are care will be honred and multidimensional Three-discipline is considered “according to Hickman” Advertise precepts, adhibitory precepts.
+Worshiped by the policy or by the doctrine policy or Worshiped are care will be honred and multidimensional Three-discipline is considered "according to Hickman" Advertise precepts, adhibitory precepts.
 (2-4)1 (ii) To be used from the end of the 2 month.)
 These superordinations are tenets.
 This discipline Thinking of the three is done in Hickman.
 Reduces are made in Hikmene.
 Behave.
 Samans are maintained.
-“Bist” is the Word of Honor ((1-2) 1 Should be used from where they go.)
+"Bist" is the Word of Honor ((1-2) 1 Should be used from where they go.)
 A Bhagawa is Promised Imposition